 Related – Online vs traditional marketing

-3. ONDC plans to use this system to make suppliers and buyers digitally visible and trade across an open network, regardless of the platform or application they employ.
+3. They plan to use this system to make suppliers and buyers digitally visible and trade across an open network, regardless of the platform or application they employ.

 It will also empower merchants and customers by breaking down silos to create a unified network that will promote innovation and scalability, affecting industries as diverse as retail, food, and mobility.

-Small businesses can now use ONDC-compliant apps, offering them more options for becoming discoverable on the internet and conducting business.
+Small companies can now use compliant apps, offering them more options for becoming discoverable on the internet and conducting business.

 It would also assist the widespread adoption of digital technology, according to the minister.